 When it comes to pre-qualifying: Avoid qualifying on a "maxed allowance" from a lender.
 Mortgage qualifying takes into account a mortgage payment, property taxes, heat, your current debt load (credit cards, auto loan, etc.), and CMHC fees (if applicable).
 What it doesn't take into account is your lifestyle, maintenance fees, emergency fees, and 'other'.

-We advise to approach a payment schedule based on worse case scenario's: ie.: your income does not increase over the course of your first mortgage term.
+We advise approaching a payment schedule based on worse case scenarios: ie.: your income does not increase over the course of your first mortgage term.
 What does a "then" payment look like based on an interest rate that's 1%, 2%, or 3% higher than today's rates?